Welcome to NASA Headquarters located at 300 E Street, SW, Washington DC. The majority of our personnel are located at this address.

 The NASA HQ Guest Network provides non-resident guests with general Internet access while at HQ.
 The Guest Network offers both wired and wireless access, and allows guest users to have basic Web, VPN, and e-mail access.
 Printing to select printers inside the HQ building is permitted.

 Visitors to HQ may obtain credentials through their host or directly from the following locations:

-Please refer to the Guest Network Informational Web page for detailed information, including Frequently Asked Questions.
+Refer to the Guest Network Web page for detailed information, including Frequently Asked Questions.

 Copiers / Fax Machines / Printers